lerenn/packages/README.md

-# packages
+# Packages

-This repository host some packages as Helm charts
+This repository host some packages as Helm charts.